sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/4._Graphs/2._Graphs_2/5-Strongly-Connected-components.md

 - Connected - an undirected graph where there's a path between any two nodes. i.e. No isolated nodes or isolated subgraphs.
 The term applies only to undirected graphs.
 - Weakly connected - a directed graph where there's a path between any two nodes, but only if direction is ignored.
 The term applies only to directed graphs (means same as connected though).
 - Strongly connected - a directed graph where there's a path between any two nodes.
-- Strongly connected components -
+- Strongly connected component - a subgraph (in a directed graph), that's connected (all nodes are reachable to all) and there's no outgoing edge.

 ## Check undirected/weak connected graph algorithm
 Very simple - do a traversal (DFS/BFS) and check if visited list is full.
 Don't use an envelop for loop here (it must happen in one go).